Exploring File Transfer Protocol

 FTP dates all the way back to the early days of networks, predating even the birth of contemporary Internet Protocol (IP) networks based on TCP in the early 1980s (Transmission Control Protocol).

-This article will explore the plethora of dimensions relevant to FTP, such as functionalities, advantages, and disadvantages, while also introducing FileMail as a viable alternative.
+This article will explore the plethora of dimensions relevant to FTP, such as functionalities, advantages, and disadvantages, while also introducing Filemail as a viable alternative.

 What Is File Transfer Protocol (FTP)?